 “Keep development, staging, and production as similar as possible”

 Applications deployed to development and production should have parity.
 Essentially, there should be only the slightest difference between both deployments.

 A vast difference may lead to unintended compatibility issues between dev and production code.
 When building a 12-factor app, backing services between dev and prod must be the same; a difference here could cause significant issues down the line.

 Principle XI.
 Logs

-Unlike monolithic and traditional apps that store log information in a file, this 12 factor principle directs that logs should be streamed to stdout and not just dumped into a log file.
+Unlike monolithic and traditional apps that store log information in a file, this principle maintains that you should stream logs to a chosen location—not simply dump them into a log file.

 Principle XII.
 Admin processes

 “Run admin/management tasks as one-off processes”